 Soil moisture was measured in the five most common microsites at the study site (Figure 2): Stipa tussocks (Stipa), Retama shrubs (Retama), and open areas devoid of perennial vegetation with very low (<5%, BSCl), medium (25%-75%, BSCm) and high (>75%, BSCh) cover of biocrust-forming lichens.
 Stipa microsites were placed at the north-face of Stipa tussocks, within 10 cm of their base, and are characterized by shaded conditions and a biocrust community dominated by mosses (mainly Pleurochaete squarrosa and Tortula revolvens).
 Retama microsites occur beneath the canopy of R. sphaerocarpa shrubs, and are characterized by moderate shade and litter accumulation.
 All microsites were selected in flat areas to reduce water retention from runoff, as this could be a confounding factor in soil moisture measurements, and were separated at least 2 m from one another.

 We used soil moisture sensors (ECH2O EC-5, Decagon Devices Inc., Pullman, USA) to monitor soil moisture at sub-daily resolution.
-The sensors used provide estimates of volumetric water content (VWC) with an accuracy of ±3%.
+The sensors used provide estimates of volumetric water content (VWC) with an accuracy of ±3%, and standard equations applied were used to sensor calibration in both bare and crust soils (loam silt soils).
 Three replicated sensors per microsite (total n = 15) were installed according to a stratified random design in November 2006 (Figure 3).
-The sensors were introduced vertically in the soil, so that the probe registered soil moisture from 0 to 5 cm depth.
+The sensors were introduced vertically in the soil38, so that the probe registered soil moisture from 0 to 5 cm depth.
 The study area also had a meteorological station (Onset, Pocasset, MA, USA) that collect daily temperature, precipitation and relative air humidity (error of ±0.2 ºC; ±0.2 mm and ± 3.5% respectively) from 30th March 2007 to 16th December 2020.
+Besides, solar radiation (W/m²) was daily collected during this period using a Silicon Pyranometer (Onset S-LIB-M003).

-Soil moisture has been recorded the five different microsites described above since 17th November 2006.
+Soil moisture has been recorded at the five different microsites described above since 17th November 2006.
 Three replicated soil moisture sensors were placed at each microsite, recording measures of VWC (m3/m3) continuously (every 120 minutes from 17th November 2006 to 31th January 2017 and every 150 min from 1st February 2017 to 16th December 2020).
 Hence, the data presented in this Data Descriptor includes a spatio-temporal continuous soil moisture dataset from a Mediterranean semiarid dryland from 2006 to 2020, and shows the effect of both vegetation and biocrust cover on soil moisture during this period.

 Filling data gaps.
 MOISCRUST contains a total of 697,695 records over the study period, obtained from a total of 15 soil moisture sensors, of which 241,630 are missing values (34.6% of the total records).
 These missing values are due to diverse causes, including damaged sensors, sensors that were removed for maintenance, exhausted batteries or malfunction caused by rabbits (Oryctolagus cuniculus), which gnaw the wires of the sensors (after we discovered rabbits do this we protected wires with a plastic hose).
+Besides, the MOISCRUST database has several negative values (anomalous values) falling within the margin of error of the sensors.
+These anomalous values were set to zero to removed them.